cybergeekgyan/cybergeekgyan/README.md

 # Hi, I'm Gyan 👋

 Welcome!
-I'm a passionate data scientist and AI professional with a keen interest in product development and management.
+I'm a passionate Data Scientist and AI professional with a keen interest in Quant Finance, Tech & Product Development.

 <!--
 Leveraging data-driven insights and machine learning techniques to drive innovation and deliver impactful solutions.
 Excited about collaborating on projects that combine cutting-edge technology, business strategy, and user-centric design.
 Constantly expanding skills in data analysis, predictive modeling, and deep learning.